Originally published: July 2024 | Updated: October 2025

 Visit your dentist or, if necessary, head to the nearest emergency room for prompt care.

 It is safer to opt for softer foods to maintain dental health.
-Chewing on non-food items like pencils should also be avoided.
+Chewing on non-food items, such as pencils, should also be avoided.

 Dental emergencies can vary greatly but often involve severe pain, potential infections, or damaged teeth.
 Seeking timely care is crucial to prevent more severe complications.